microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 It can be helpful to think of webviews as having a frontend and a backend.

-In the first part of this guide, you created the backend of a webview (i.e. `HelloWorldPanel`) and in this part, you'll create and configure the frontend JavaScript of a webview.
+In the first part of this guide, you created the backend of your webview (i.e. `HelloWorldPanel`) and in this part, you'll create and configure the frontend of your webview.

 To do this, start by creating a new directory/file at `src/webview/main.ts`.
-For now, it will contain the code that will register the toolkit web components (in this case a `<vscode-button>`) with the webview sandbox/iframe.
+For now, it will contain the code that will register the toolkit web components (in this case a `<vscode-button>`).

 ```js
 // file: src/webview/main.ts